 - Consider adopting policies to turn over foreclosed properties to housing organizations for affordable housing use

-- Train other community members in financial skills and practices that will be most likely to result in local affordable housing production
+- Train other community members in financial skills and practices that will most likely result in local affordable housing production

 Action steps as a landlord or building manager

 - Set aside a percentage of housing units you own or control to be affordable housing units